 Cabanne Place subscribes to databases for eBooks, read alouds, audiobooks, and research materials that can be used at school or at home.
 The online catalog allows in-school and remote access to the library’s collection.
 Our webpage is filled with book news, pictures of our students, book trailer videos, and links to all sorts of fun and useful tools.

-Families are welcomed to stop by anytime and check out as many books as they would like, giving them a convenient way to bring the reading home.
+Families are welcome to stop by anytime and check out as many books as they would like, giving them a convenient way to bring reading home.